Securing Your Backend: 7 Essential Strategies for Cybersecurity in 2026

 • Pydantic BaseModel: FastAPI leverages Pydantic for automatic request body parsing, validation, and serialization.
 Fields like min_length, max_length, gt (greater than), le (less than or equal) enforce schema constraints.
 This is the first line of defense against malformed or malicious input.

-• Rate Limiting (commented): A conceptual rate_limit_dependency shows the principle.
+• Rate Limiting: The rate_limit_dependency shows the principle.
+It gets the client IP from the request and limits based on it.
 In production, this would use a distributed store (like Redis) and be implemented as middleware or via an API Gateway.

 • GraphQL Security: The commented section highlights concepts like MaxQueryDepthRule.
 Libraries like strawberry-graphql and ariadne provide robust mechanisms to implement such checks within your GraphQL server setup.